lhs544/lhs544/README.md

 I enjoy exploring new ideas and challenges.

-I’m always learning and curious about what’s next in my studies and projects 🌱.
+I’m learning and curious about what’s next in my studies and projects 🌱.